tim-far/LogicGame/Documentation/Test plan.md

 | Have Unit Tests | 08.05.2020 | 08.05.2020 | 08.05.2020 | 08.05.2020 |
 | > 40% Test Coverage | 08.05.2020 | 08.05.2020 | 08.05.2020 | 08.05.2020 |
 | Iteration ends |  | |  | |

+## 12. Metrics
+We also implemented two different metrics in our code.
+The first one was done with Codacy and the second one with CodeClimate.
+Since we were happy that our code is running, we didn't want to implement these Metrics in our actual code.
+So we created another branch for it on github. [https://github.com/tim-far/LogicGame/tree/metrics](https://github.com/tim-far/LogicGame/tree/metrics)

+In our blog we explain what we implemented and why we didn't implement other stuff.
+Go check that out too: [https://logicgame775066249.wordpress.com/2020/05/29/metrics/](https://logicgame775066249.wordpress.com/2020/05/29/metrics/) You will find some screenshots of our implementations there as well.